gguillemas/lyrics-printer/README.md

 # Lyrics Printer

-Lyrics Printer is a set of scripts to download and format lyrics for printing.
+Lyrics Printer is a set of scripts to download and format song lyrics for printing.

 ## Usage